qiubit/luminis/backend/README.md

-s README assumes that PostgreSQL and InfluxDB databases are up and running on standard ports, which can be done by following the `README.md` file in root directory.
+This README assumes that PostgreSQL and InfluxDB databases are up and running on standard ports, which can be done by following the `README.md` file in root directory.
 It describes how to run backend deamons and services needed for running Luminis frontend.
 Optional instructions show how to add sample data to databases, which can be useful for testing.

 ## Instructions